jstapleton/Maynard-2015/README.md

 this randomly sheared sequencing library.

-The code provided here takes sequencing data from the randomly sheared library and creates a new fake .fastq file that is compatible with Enrich.
+The code provided here takes sequencing data from the randomly sheared library and creates a new .fastq file that is compatible with Enrich.